-The District has installed an electronic parental telephone notification system called "Global Connect" which automatically informs the school community of any emergency school closings or cancellation of school activities.
+The District has installed an electronic parental telephone notification system called "ParentLink" which automatically informs the school community of any emergency school closings or cancellation of school activities.
+These messages can be sent via phone, text or email.

 Or you can tune in to the following media to learn of emergency school closings: